 Beam Pattern: Lumen power is important, but a good beam directs the light where you need it.
 Reflectors are created to provide the best beam pattern for street and trail use.

 Smart charging: About 1/2 your light system cost is in the battery and charger if it uses lithium ion cells.
 A smart charger helps the battery last longer and will charge it faster.

 Headlights attach to the handlebars with a small quick-release mount that makes removal easy when the light's not needed.

 Taillights also have handy features.
 Most models offer flashing and steady modes and can be mounted to the bicycle or on a pack.
 When mounting it to a pack make sure the light remains visible when you lean forward to ride.

-Keep in mind that regular battery lights meet the basic safety requirements for riding at night, yet they're best for roads lit by streetlights.
+Keep in mind that regular battery lights are best for roads lit by streetlights.
 If you get into serious night riding where you ride on unlit roads, or especially on trails, you should come in and look at our more advanced lighting options.

 The new rechargeable LED systems are very bright and compact.
 The basic systems emit 150 to 300 lumens.
 Most urban riders can do with a 150 lumens headlight.
 If you are riding on very dark roads 300 lumens or more may be nessesary.